 This allows for better air circulation, reduces competition for nutrients and sunlight, and minimizes the risk of disease and insect infestation.

-Thinning also improves the overall structure of the forest, making it more resilient to wind events and wildfires.
+Thinning also improves the forest’s overall structure, making it more resilient to wind events and wildfires.

 Pruning, on the other hand, involves removing lower branches from trees to improve their form and quality.
 This practice helps to increase the timber value of the trees and reduces the risk of disease and pest infestation.

-Pruning also enhances the aesthetic appeal of the forest, making it more enjoyable for recreational activities.
+Pruning also enhances the forest’s aesthetic appeal, making it more enjoyable for recreational activities.

 Regeneration and Reforestation Methods